kayodebristol/vscode-stocks/README.md

-# Stocks
+# Stocks - Live Quotes for VSCode

-Keep an eye on your stocks while using VS Code, with the "Stocks" extension.
+Keep an eye on your stocks listed on _NYSE_, _NASDAQ_, _AMEX_, _ARCA_, and _BATS_ exchanges while using VS Code, with the "Stocks" extension.

 ## Features

-Add as many stock symbols as you like to the status bar, and they will be updated every 60 seconds.
+Add as many stock symbols as you like to the status bar, and they will be updated every 60 (default) seconds (this is configurable).
 Just set `vscode-stocks.stockSymbols` to an array of stock symbols to monitor.

+Shows prices during extended trading hours (pre-market and post-market) automatically.

 Example:

 ```json
 "vscode-stocks.stockSymbols": [